Toward a Buddhist/Permaculture Ethic for Smallholders and Others

 Your author in skinnier days.

-Truth one: it's rough out there.
+Truth one: it's rough out there (second law of thermodynamics).

-Truth three: Not much we can do about others but we can change our behavior, so that things are less rough for us, at least internally.
+Truth three: Not much we can do about others but we can change our own behavior, so that things are less rough for us, at least internally.

 Truth four is a simple method for these behavior changes.
 Here is the method with its eight parts -- they are interrelated; are really aspects of one thing, but broken down for utility.